-Customer complaints via social media are on the rise.
-And a common gripe is feeling ripped off overpaying for shipping costs.
-The story goes like this… your customer buys from your online store, paying you to ship it, and their package arrives with a sticker revealing that the actual shipping cost was much less than what they paid.
+The story goes like this… a customer pays for you to ship their purchase… but, their package arrives with a sticker showing that the shipping cost was much less than what they paid.

 We make it easier for you to decide how to charge for shipping and avoid customer complaints.
 We tell you which shipping to use and exactly how much to charge…